 Under the new statute, “hemp finished products produced by a hemp manufacturer holding a permit … shall not be deemed adulterated as that term is used in the New Mexico Food Act.”
 In other words, the sale of cannabidiol and food products containing the substance are legally allowed under the new law.

 In contrast with New Mexico, many states have opted to remain silent on the issue.
-Conflicts between state health departments, agricultural committees, and pre existing state laws must find new resolutions after federal changes have legalized hemp production.
+Conflicts between state health departments, agricultural committees, and pre existing state laws must find new resolutions after national changes have legalized hemp production.
 Even among national actors, legal contention exists.
-The federal Farm Bill has an explicit provision which states that hemp decriminalization does nothing to modify the stance of the FDA.
+The Farm Bill has an explicit provision which states that hemp decriminalization does nothing to modify the stance of the FDA.

-With the enactment of HB-581 in New Mexico, state and law enforcers will not interfere with the sale of CBD products regardless of continued prohibition by some federal agencies.
+With the enactment of HB-581 in New Mexico, state and law enforcers will not interfere with the sale of CBD products regardless of continued prohibition by some national agencies.
 Even if the FDA wanted to enforce its policy, they lack the personnel and resources to affect any change in the state.

 CBD Vendors Should Protect the Consumer